rinahillmann/dialectical-corpus/README_1.md

 # The Topics corpus: what's in here and how it fits together

-This repository collects thirteen texts tracing how Aristotle's *Topics* — his treatise on dialectical reasoning, i.e. how to argue persuasively from generally accepted premises rather than strict logical proof — was translated, commented on, and repurposed across Greek, Latin, Arabic, and Hebrew over roughly 1,500 years.
+This repository collects thirteen texts tracing how Aristotle's *Topics* (his treatise on dialectical reasoning, i.e. how to argue persuasively from generally accepted premises rather than strict logical proof) was translated and commented on across Greek, Latin, Arabic, and Hebrew over roughly 1,500 years.

 A quick note on vocabulary, since the folder names use it constantly:
 - **Translation**: rendering the same text into a new language.